 The Netherlands is one of UNHCR’s most reliable partners in refugee protection and humanitarian assistance, providing invaluable financial, political, humanitarian and policy support around the world.

-The Netherlands is UNHCR’s fourth largest government contributor of unearmarked funds, and the seventh largest government donor overall.
+The Netherlands is UNHCR’s fourth largest government contributor of unearmarked funds, and the eighth largest government donor overall.
 Its contribution is vital to UNHCR in assisting refugees, IDPs and others in need.
 The Netherlands is a leading actor in humanitarian policy fora on issues related to transparency and accountability, and the humanitarian-development nexus among others.